 In addition to building your UX designer profile, you’re going to need your workspace as well.
 This is where the magic happens.
 Your workspace could be while you’re on the road, at the office, or when you work from home.
 Because of your changing environment, it is important for you to be able to take your work with you.

-Because of this, getting yourself a laptop for UX and UI design is a good plan.
-You’ll need some tools, like Sketch or Figma, as well.
+You’ll need some tools, like Sketch or Figma.
 Please be aware that the choice you’re going to make regarding your laptop also depends on the tool you choose since Sketch is only available on Mac.

 Steps to become a UX designer